docarray/docarray/docs/user_guide/storing/index_in_memory.md

 the default mapping from Python types to column configurations.

 You can see in the [section below](#field-wise-configurations) how to override configurations for specific fields.
-If you want to set configurations globally, i.e. for all vector fields in your documents, you can do that using `RuntimeConfig`:
+If you want to set configurations globally, i.e. for all vector fields in your Documents, you can do that using `RuntimeConfig`:

 ```python
 from collections import defaultdict